history of the Police Department in Tiffin dates back to 1821 where the

 (war being imminent between the U.S.A. and Germany) and economic strain

-was noted.
 In 1916 tempers were flaring and at times the influence of the

 prohibition advocates were being felt.
 November 17th, 1916, Chief Myers

 was arrested and charged with being drunk by Patrolman Brayman.
 Chief